 Due to the dynamic environment of transit properties, resource utilization, and the training environment, it is difficult to schedule and maintain consistent and effective training.
 The safety –sensitive employees are not receiving critical defensive driver skills which has compromised mandatory safety and compliance requirements.
-Furthermore, unsafe incidents and conflicts have increased due to sufficient skills in interpersonal relations and conflict resolution.
+Furthermore, unsafe incidents and conflicts have increased due to enough skills in interpersonal relations and conflict resolution.
 Maintaining a consistent schedule for classroom, live, and virtual simulation instruction is effective in reducing or eliminating the number of preventable accidents and incidents .
-Jerram (1994) notes that "A branch of the U.S. Military estimated that their technicians’ ability to diagnose faults with helicopters increased by 90 percent after the adoption of simulation and multimedia training.
-Over a period of five years, they expected at least a 20-fold return on their investment.
+Ft Rucker is a military flight training base for Army aviators.
+“We don’t train helicopter pilots here,” said Godfrey.
+“We teach candidates to become expert combat leaders.
+The helicopters are just the tools to accomplish the mission” Military Simulation and Training Magazine.
+(2017).

-Now this should sound sweet to any organizations ears.
+Now this should sound sweet to any organization’s ears.
 Or is it?
 There is a training method your agency should never use.
-I call it "Check list" training.
-For compliance, it is common to conduct training while neglecting learning.
-Somewhat of the cattle approach. "shuffle em in, shuffle em out, check off the list".
-Understanding, learning transfer, or class feedback?
+I call it CLT: "Check List Training.
+For compliance, it is common to conduct training whilst neglecting learning.
+It is somewhat of a misnomer when approaching effective learning.
+A cattle approach in a sense of "shuffle em in, shuffle em out, check off the list", send them to work.
+Let’s book everyone’s time for the grievance hearings ahead of time.
+Measurement of understanding, learning transfer, or the terrifying thought of class feedback, is an afterthought.
 Well that's for people with too much time on their hands.

-So what does this accomplish except compliance?
-As an professional, you owe it to any person, group, or organization to give the best you.
+So, what does this accomplish except compliance?
+As a professional, you owe it to any person, group, or organization to give the best you.
 What is that best you?
-The best You in any profession is the professional with so much genuine concern for a person's success, that participant has an actual "learning experience".
-It's is the professional that is prepared and equipped with knowledge and strategy from private passion for learning.
+The best You in any profession is the professional with so much genuine concern for a person's success, that the participant has an actual "learning experience".
+It's is the professional that is prepared and equipped with knowledge, strategy, and a private passion for learning.
 That's what separates the professional from the average.
 Are you a "Checklist Trainer (CLT)"?
 Checklist Trainers develop Checklist Employees (CLE).
-It may or may not be a new concept for some.
 Perhaps the symptoms of low morale, degraded performance, and high turnover are a result of CLT's.
-Lastly, CLT's eventually become CLM's, Checklist Managers, CLM's (Checklist Managers), CLD (Checklist Directors), and eventually CLCEO's (Checklist Chief Executive Officers).
+Lastly, (CLT's) eventually become (CLM's), Checklist Managers, (CLS')s) Checklist Supervisors, CLD (Checklist Directors), and eventually with a few good talking points, a CLCEO (Checklist Chief Executive Officers).

+If you follow this 7-step approach, you too can build a CLTD.
 The result?
-Bad organizational performance, poor communication, high turnover, poor financial management, low morale, and eventually catastrophe depending on the organizational type.
+Bad organizational performance, poor communication, high turnover, poor financial management, low morale, and eventually catastrophic consequences.